 - Open the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, choose Thermostat and then select Settings.
-Once there, press Temperature Preferences and then Temperature Presets.
+You also can change preset Nest temperatures on the app.
+From the home screen, find your Thermostat and then select Settings.
+At this screen, press Temperature Preferences and then Temperature Presets.
 The display will show your preferred Comfort, Eco and Sleep temperatures.
-Select one of these options to change the temperature for that preset.
+Choose the appropriate setting to change the temperature for that preset.

-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app enables you to set the temperature with a schedule.
-When choosing this option, it will show a preset schedule for you to customize as you wish.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for energy efficiency.
+As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
+If you choose that option, it displays a preset schedule for you to customize as you wish.
 After you've made all your choices, that’s the schedule it will use.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-Once you pick the day, tap Add and select the preset you want.
+Choose the day of the week where you want to make changes.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-Your update won't be applied until you select Done.
+The changes won't save unless you select Done.

 Your Nest's Eco mode is great for setting temperature ranges.
 A key part of this feature is the Nest's ability to adjust the temperature based on whether it detects you at home or not.

 To create a custom temperature range in Eco mode, go to Settings and select Eco.
-The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and adjust them to your desired temperature.
-Once you're finished, select Done.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and make any and all adjustments.
+When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats are compatible with most HVAC systems.
-The maker of Nest, Google, features a compatibility checking tool that shares questions concerning your location and current setup to determine which Nest model is compatible with your system.
+Nest thermostats can be integrated with most heating and cooling systems.
+Google, Nest's manufacturer, offers a compatibility tool that shares questions concerning your location and current setup to determine which Nest model works with your system.

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in [siteinfo field="msa"].
-Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Greensburg.
+Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. Can I Manually Control My Nest Thermostat?

 Nest Thermostats are packed with features designed to make life more comfortable and save money.
-However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Remember, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you clear all your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: